Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 - Police Certificates: This is required from every country, you (or a family member who is over 18 years) lived for 6 months or more in a row during the last 10years.
 Details available here.

-Once all required docs are submitted, the next thing is to wait for a response from Immigration Refugees and Citizenship Canada (IRCC).
+Once all required docs are submitted and application fees paid, the next thing is to wait for a response from Immigration Refugees and Citizenship Canada (IRCC).

 NB: The posts and information on this website are not legal advice.